I'm going to Lebanon in June.

 1. Buy one planner and use it for everything.

-well, supposing i had green button eyes.
+now my planner looks like me. well, supposing i had green button eyes. |

 I spent some time looking at planners at Target.
 There were a ton that had a monthly calendar page, and then a 2 page spread for each week, plus an address book, plus stickers, plus who knows what else.
 That is just too much information and cross-referencing for my little brain.
 I need simpler.
 Maybe someday when I'm an official Organized Grown-Up I will be able to handle writing things down in 2 places, and possibly leap over tall buildings in a single bound, but for now, that's just more than I want to manage.